dikortis/LetsTalkETC/Episodes/Episode_10.md

-might be willing to spend hundreds of millions or billions of dollars to manipulate that because there's you know a massive massive game if you're an about a Treasury with five or ten million dollars very sophisticated extremely mercurial attacks like
+might be willing to spend hundreds of millions or billions of dollars to manipulate that because there's you know a massive game if you're an about a Treasury with five or ten million dollars very sophisticated extremely mercurial attacks like